 Today, however, their role is different and is no longer used for any quick ranking methods.
-But just one of the many basic elements of having a solid SEO foundation for any site that wants to be ranked in the first place.
-Metatags are vital because they are a way to tell search engines what a web page is about, how to read it, who should see it, if it should be indexed, and many other “structural” information bits.
+But that doesn’t mean you can just ignore meta tags!
+Meta tags matter and remain to be a part of the many basic elements of having a solid SEO foundation for any site that wants to be ranked in the first place.
+Metatags are vital because they are a way to tell the Google search engine, or any search engine for that matter, what a web page is about, how to read it, who should see it, if it should be indexed, and many other “structural” information bits.

 Having a solid metatags foundation is no guarantee of getting ranked.
 But having zero or bad and irrelevant metatags content is a guarantee to stunt any possible organic growth with various errors and problems!

-So here are the 10 most essential metatags to know about for any website that you are promoting:
+So here are the 10 most important meta tags to know about for any website that you are promoting: